Verification of Quantitative Temporal Properties in RealTime-DEVS: Verification of QTP Described with RT-DEVS and MTL

 The technique to check if a RT-DEVS model ($M$) verifies a QTP ($P$) instantiated from one of the patterns described above, is depicted in Figure \ref{fig:verificar-Uppaal}. $M$ is translated into a TA, called $\mathit{TA}_M$, as shown in Section \ref{From RT-DEVS to TA}.
 The TA of the pattern from which $P$ comes from is instantiated accordingly, called $\mathit{TA}_P$. $\mathit{TA}_M$ corresponds to the model TA while $\mathit{TA}_P$ corresponds to the observer TA---see Section \ref{Implementación de los Patrones de propiedades temporales cuantitativas}.
 As we already said, these two TA are executed concurrently in such a way that the latter transitions as a response to the transitions performed by the former.
 On the other hand, the TCTL formula $\A\Box\lnot \mathit{TA}_P.\mathsf{Error}$ states that $\mathit{TA}_P$ never reaches the \textsf{Error} state in any of the execution paths.
 Hence, if that TCTL query holds $M$ verifies $P$, otherwise it does not.
 The TCTL query $\E\evt\mathit{TA}_P.\mathsf{Error}$ is an alternative way of concluding the same but in a dual way: if this query holds, the model does not verify the property, otherwise it does.

 The properties considered in the RCS case study are verified with the above technique taking $N=6$.
 In doing so, six instances of the TA named \textsf{Train}, one of the TA named \textsf{Alarm} and \textsf{Railroad-Controller} are executed concurrently.
 Table \ref{table:verificarpatron} shows how each pattern is instantiated and the result of executing the TCTL query $\A\Box\lnot \mathit{TA}_P.\mathsf{Error}$ on Uppaal.
+As can be seen, there are two properties that cannot be verified.
+In the next section we will explore a technique that helps in finding the causes of these errors.